bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 - `ModuleLoader` caches loaded module instances in a static map.
 Batch, S/MIME, and DKIM availability checks are also cached unless tests force a recheck.
 - Missing modules are a runtime failure only when the feature is requested.
 Do not add compile-time references from `simple-java-mail` implementation code to optional module classes.
 - Test helpers can force-disable/recheck modules through reflection because the loader is intentionally hidden from `core-module`.

+## Immutable Configuration Snapshots

+`ConfigLoader` is an ordered instance resolver, not a process-wide registry.
+Each loader contains `ConfigSource` instances from lowest to highest priority.
+Calling `load()` samples every source once, lets a later non-blank value win, parses only the winning value according to `PropertySchema`, and returns a detached `SimpleJavaMailConfig`.

+The normal runtime flow is:

+1. Build a snapshot with `ConfigLoader.builder()` or use the conventional lazy snapshot from `SimpleJavaMail.fromDefaults()`.
+2. Create an application-scoped `SimpleJavaMail` factory with `SimpleJavaMail.withConfig(config)`.
+3. Request a fresh email, Mailer, Session-based Mailer, or conversion builder from that factory.
+4. Keep the resulting `Mailer` for its intended application lifetime and close it when replaced or shut down.

+Important boundaries:

+- `fromDefaults()` means classpath `simplejavamail.properties`, then environment variables, then system properties.
+It does not inspect Spring and it resolves once on first use.
+- Explicit Java builder calls override the values copied from the snapshot when that builder was created.
+- `SimpleJavaMailConfig` and its wildcard maps are immutable.
+Loading another snapshot does not alter any prior factory, builder, Mailer, Session, or governance object.
+- `ConfigSource` names appear in provenance and validation errors.
+Error messages name the key and expected type without echoing the configured value.
+- Strict caller sources reject unknown keys.
+The full process environment and JVM system-property sources ignore unrelated keys.
+- Spring creates one snapshot and `SimpleJavaMail` factory per application context.
+Spring's `Environment` owns profile, placeholder, system-property, and environment-variable precedence; Simple Java Mail does not apply a second raw overlay.
+- Static inbound `EmailConverter` routes use `fromDefaults()`.
+Use a configured factory's `converter()` when parsed builders need another snapshot.
+- The public builder interfaces own option Javadocs.
+Implementation methods and integration surfaces link to those contracts instead of duplicating them.

+Tests for new configuration must include a conflicting two-factory case.
+Mutate source collections after `load()`, build objects in both contexts, and verify there is no cross-talk.
+A property used by wildcard Session or connection-pool configuration also needs an immutability check for its returned map.

 ## CLI Generation From Builder API Javadocs